Guide to Reporting CSAM

 False reports to groups that investigate and document CSAM waste valuable resources that would be better spent addressing actual child abuse.
 Use the following rules to determine whether the content in question needs to be reported.
 Never share CSAM or suspected CSAM with others, even to ask them to report it, as this is illegal.

-Always report content that contains one or more real minors engaged in sexual activities.
+Always report explicit or sexual content involving one or more real minors

 If someone sends you a link to what they claim is CSAM, report it without clicking.